 5: Sex doesn’t always sell.

 This video is a reminder that having young, nubile women in swimwear doesn’t always make a video more watchable.
 Nope, it sure doesn’t.

 6: Get to the point.

 This online video takes one minute and 20 seconds to first mention the subject of the video.
 That’s the point in a video when you should be wrapping up the message.
-Remember, aim for a 30-second to minute-and-a-half maximum length.
+Remember, aim for a 30-second to two-minute maximum length.

-If you need a creative resource to help you script and film your next online video, we would love to help out.
+If you need a creative resource to help you script and film your next online corporate video, we would love to help out.
 Give us a holler at 972.488.1660.

 We are a Dallas advertising agency with extensive expertise in online video production.